NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Introduction

 Our main new technical idea is that of a \emph{matching-mimicking network}.
 Given a graph $G$ and a set $T$ of terminal vertices, a matching-mimicking network is a graph $G'$, containing $T$, that has the same pattern of matchings: every matching of $G$ that covers $G\setminus T$ corresponds to a matching of $G'$ that covers $G'\setminus T$ and vice versa.

-We show that matching-mimicking networks exist for any bounded number of terminals, with a size bounded by a function of $|T|$.
-For $|T|\le 3$, they can be described explicitly; they are planar and remain planar when glued into the triangular face of a larger planar network, and can be given edge weights so that their minimum-weight perfect matchings (for each subset of terminals) mimic the weights of the minimum-weight matchings in the given graph.
-Both of these properties are needed by our algorithm.
+We show that matching-mimicking networks exist for graphs with any bounded number of terminals.
+The size of these networks is bounded by a function of the number of terminals.
+For at most three terminals, we describe these networks explicitly.
+In this case, the mimicking networks are planar and remain planar when glued into the triangular face of a larger planar network, and can be given edge weights so that their minimum-weight perfect matchings (for each subset of terminals) mimic the weights of the minimum-weight matchings in the given graph.
+Both of these properties, their planarity and their weight-mimicking ability, are needed by our algorithm.

 In the past, mimicking networks for network flow were defined and used by numerous researchers for obtaining flow algorithms~\cite{HagKatNis-JCSS-98,ChaSubWag-Algo-00,KraRik-SODA-12,ChaEpp-JGAA-13,KhaRag-IPL-14}.
 These mimicking networks were first defined to prove that maximum flow can be found in NC in graphs of bounded treewidth~\cite{HagKatNis-JCSS-98} and later used also in efficient sequential algorithms for flow in one-crossing-minor-free graphs~\cite{ChaEpp-JGAA-13}.
 Their theoretical properties have also become an object of study in their own right~\cite{ChaSubWag-Algo-00,KraRik-SODA-12,KhaRag-IPL-14}.
 It seems likely that, similarly, our matching-mimicking networks will lead to algorithmic applications beyond our NC matching algorithm, and additional theory beyond our existence proof.